asmithie13/ECE-1140/README.md

 | Chad Collina | HW Train Controller |

 # Project Description
-Challenge : Design and Implement a new Centralized Traffic Control (CTC) Center and Signaling System forLight Rail Transit system.
+Challenge : Design and Implement a new Centralized Traffic Control (CTC) Center and Signaling System for Light Rail Transit system.
 The physical structure will bedesigned and built over the next 2 years.
 Out for bid is the control center, communications to and from the territory as well as the train and track controllers.
 Our team must develop a fully operational demonstration of the cotrol center, communications, train and track control system with simulator for the transit system